constantinfuerst/natgeo-fetch/README.md

 to the ini config.
 The script will also save cookies by itself.

 TODO:
-- multiprocessing for parallel load of multiple magazines, and even pages of a single magazine
 - improved install process by packaging for pypi
 - tests for older magazines